robertzehnder/outcomes/README.md

 Technology Stack

 Ruby on Rails
-CSS / SASS
+CSS
-Bootstrap
+J Query
+Rails APIs
 Postgres

 Installation instructions
+--

-Clone down repo
+1. Clone down repo
-Create the database and run the database migrations Seed the database with the included Seeds.rb
+2. Create the database and run the database migrations
+3. Seed the database with the included Seeds.rb